andycwilliams/To-Do-App/README.md

 # To-Do-App

 Classic to-do app, but in multiple flavors!

-Version 1 - HTML and Local Storage
+- Version 1 - Vanilla JavaScript and Local Storage
-Version 2 - React and
+- Version 2 - Vanilla JavaScript and NoSQL
-Version 3 - React and Java
+- Version 3 - React and MySQL
+- Version 4 - Spring Boot and Java
+- Version 5 - Spring Boot and Thymeleaf / Java

 User can cycle through each one

 Simple to-do app using https://jsonplaceholder.typicode.com/ https://jsonplaceholder.typicode.com/todos